 - It's like going to your favorite neighborhood wine bar.
 With a great fresh loaf of dark, whole-grain bread, a collection of cheeses, and sliced meats like cured ham and mortadella, Abendbrot feels like ordering the cheese plate at your favorite wine bar and then feeling no guilt about letting that be dinner.

 - It takes the edge off.
 There's something about assembling your own open-faced radish-and-butter sandwiches that encourages lingering over the dinner table rather than laboring over the stove.
 Conversations about the day flow easily into the evening.
 Abendbrot takes the edge off.

 - It makes breakfast a piece of cake (or bread, rather).
 The other great thing about Abendbrot is that keeping its components in the house leaves you ready for breakfast.
 "Continental breakfast" might conjure images of a croissant and cappuccino, but there is nothing light or hurried about a traditional German breakfast: a huge, packed table of fresh rolls, butter, jams, meat and cheese, hard-boiled eggs, and cut-up vegetables.
 Maybe, let's be real, a bottle of cheap sparkling wine.

 Which brings me to another thing Germans do really well: brunch.

 I had associated hosting brunch with baking multiple sweet and savory casseroles, but a German brunch keeps the food prep during the bleary morning hours to a minimum (yes!).

-German brunch requires nothing more than being able to run to the bakery for rolls and artfully lay out boards heavy with gouda, liverwurst, or smoked trout.
+German brunch requires nothing more than being able to run to the bakery for rolls and artfully set out boards heavy with Gouda, liverwurst, or smoked trout.
 Well, maybe you have to do one more thing: equally distribute the dishes so that no one has to fight over the last roll.

 Who would have thought that German food would provide the perfect answer to the perpetual search for quick and easy weeknight and weekend meals?